purpleladydragons/KhanProject/README.md

 Sometimes, this will result in jumbled-looking graphs.
 If you do not want to install these packages, I have included a video of the visualization on a small graph.
-You may have to click the app icon after it loads in order for it to take focus.
+You may have to click the app icon after it loads in order for the visualization to take focus.

 Tests
 -----